Residential Life Policies

 Housing Cancelations

-• Before the start of classes by 100 percent
+- Before the start of classes by 100 percent

-• During Week 1 by 100 percent
+- During Week 1 by 100 percent

-• During Week 2 by 90 percent
+- During Week 2 by 90 percent

-• During Week 3 by 80 percent
+- During Week 3 by 80 percent

-• During Week 4 by 70 percent
+- During Week 4 by 70 percent

-• During Week 5 by 60 percent
+- During Week 5 by 60 percent

-• During Week 6 by 50 percent
+- During Week 6 by 50 percent

-• During Week 7 by 40 percent
+- During Week 7 by 40 percent

-• During Week 8 by 30 percent
+- During Week 8 by 30 percent

-• During Week 9 and beyond No further reduction in housing and food.
+- During Week 9 and beyond No further reduction in housing and food.

 Space Use

 All physical spaces on campus are considered College property.
 It is up to the discretion of the Office of Student Engagement, or other designated office, to assign or re-assign space to organizations based on organizational needs and facilities needs of the College.
-The College offers space for student groups, via reservations or on occasion extended use, as is available deemed necessary.
-The Office of Student Engagement, or other designated office, is here to help you navigate these space needs while ensuring the safety of students, maintaining the integrity of the space, and safeguarding availability for future organizational needs.
+The College offers space for student groups, via reservations or, on occasion, extended use, as is available and deemed necessary.
+The Office of Student Engagement, or other designated office, is here to help navigate space needs while ensuring the safety of students, maintaining the integrity of the space, and safeguarding availability for future organizational needs.
 The below policy outlines all expectations regarding this privilege.
 If a group does not adhere to the outlined policy, they may be subject to student conduct processes, and potentially lose access to spaces on campus in the future.

 Use of Space

 Space on campus is provided to organizations based on the need and mission of said organization.
 It is reserved for these groups under the understanding that it will be used only for the intended mission aligned purpose of that organization.
 For this reason, these spaces are not meant for personal use, including, but not limited to, personal storage or social events outside of the scope of the mission of the organization.
-These spaces are not designed not designated as personal storage spaces nor should individual members of an organization store personal belongings in any designated space, as the College can not guarantee its safe keeping nor that any space would continue to be designated to the singular use of one organization.
+These spaces are not designed as personal storage spaces nor should individual members of an organization store personal belongings in any designated space, as the College can not guarantee its safe keeping nor that any space would continue to be designated to the singular use of one organization.
 This is also to ensure the space is used properly, as these spaces are not designated for anything other than their intended use.

 Damages

 Students are expected to treat College spaces with respect.
-The College may impose a monetary fine and other educational sanctions, ranging from a minimum of $50, to several thousand dollars (depending on the scope of the damage) for failure to comply with agreements regarding space cleanup and/or destruction to College property (including Swaudio equipment).
+The College may impose a monetary fine, ranging from a minimum of $50, to several thousand dollars (depending on the scope of the damage) and other educational sanctions for failure to comply with agreements regarding space cleanup and/or destruction to College property (including Swaudio equipment).

-Should there be a facilities issue in the space, students are expected to email workbox@swarthmore.edu to put in an official work order request.
+Should there be a facilities issue in the space, students are expected to email workbox@swarthmore.edu to submit an official work order request.
 This includes but is not limited to, damage to the space or furniture, the need for new light bulbs, excess cleaning needs, etc. Students should not attempt to fix anything on their own accord.
 Facilities staff will address all work order needs.

 Access to Space